 Budget, Mid-range or High End?

-Small kitchens or kitchens where budget–priced materials and finishes are chosen usually fall within the range of $8,000 to $15,000.
-At Imperial Kitchens you can expect to receive custom-made cabinetry and an engineered-stone benchtop (eg. Caesarstone, Stylestone) from our “standard” range at this price point.
+Small kitchens (or kitchens where budget-priced materials and finishes are chosen) usually fall within the range of $10,000 to $15,000.
+At Imperial Kitchens, you can expect to receive custom-made cabinetry and an engineered-stone benchtop (eg. Caesarstone, Stylestone) from our “standard” range at this price point.

-Mid-range kitchens that fall within the price range $15,000 to $30,000 offer you considerably more scope when choosing finishes and materials.
-For example you will have a larger selection of benchtops from which to choose and the finish on your cabinetry may be selected from the vinyl-wrap and 2-pac range.
+Mid-range kitchens that fall within the price range of $15,000 to $30,000 offer you considerably more scope when choosing finishes and materials.
+For example, you will have a larger selection of benchtops from which to choose and the finish on your cabinetry may be selected from the vinyl wrap and 2-Pac range.

-High-end kitchens generally start from around the $30,000 mark and can extend to well over $50,000 depending on what you include and the size and/or configuration of the kitchen space in your home.
-At this price point your choices are only limited by how much you wish to spend.
+High-end kitchens generally start from around the $30,000 mark and can extend to well over $50,000, depending on what you include and the size or configuration of the kitchen space in your home.
+At this price, your choices are only limited by how much you are willing to spend.

 Flat Pack Or Custom Made?